lilloukas/tx_tracker/README.md

 python3 tx_tracker.py
 ```

-The default is to check each address for new updates with a 1 second buffer between the next api request.
+The default is to check each address for new updates with a 1 second buffer between requesting for normal vs internal transaction, and a 5 second buffer before displaying the updates on internal transactions.